 While we considered several different factors when comparing each of our six waffle maker finalists, ultimately the most important of all was how well each could cook a waffle.
 On this count, BELLA has demonstrated that the recipe involves simple ingredients executed well: at least 1000 watts of heating power, and plates that spread heat evenly.

-Not only was the Oster the fastest waffle maker we tested, but it also cooked waffles more evenly and consistently than all the others.
-This alone would have put the Oster in contention for our top pick, but there were several other things that only added to the Oster’s lead during our testing.
+Not only was the BELLA the fastest waffle maker we tested, but it also cooked waffles more evenly and consistently than all the others.
+This alone would have put BELLA in contention for our top pick, but there were several other things that only added to their lead during our testing.

-The fact that the Oster waffle maker can go from turned off and cold to completely cooking two waffles in less than 10 minutes means that you can feed your family, or even just yourself, very quickly.
+The fact that this flip-style waffle maker can go from turned off and cold to completely cooking two waffles in less than 10 minutes means that you can feed your family, or just yourself, very quickly.

-Overall, the Oster waffle maker offers an incredible value and provides by far the best waffle making experience of the finalists we tested — all at a very affordable price point.
+Overall, the BELLA waffle maker offers an incredible value and provides by far the best waffle making experience of the finalists we tested.

 What we didn’t like

-While there are plenty of positive things to say about the Oster waffle maker, there were a few things we noticed that we didn’t like as well.
+While there are plenty of positive things to say about the BELLA waffle maker, there were a few things we noticed that we didn’t like as much.